 Contributions and Achievements:

 As a philosopher, Farabi was the first to separate philosophy from theology.
 It is difficult to find a philosopher both in Muslim and Christian world from Middle Ages onwards who has not been influenced by his views.
 He believed in a Supreme Being who had created the world through the exercise of balanced intelligence.
 He also asserted this same rational faculty to be the sole part of the human being that is immortal, and thus he set as the paramount human goal the development of that rational faculty.
-He considerably gave more attention to political theory as compared to any Islamic philosopher.
+He gave considerably more attention to political theory compared to any Islamic philosopher.

 Farabian epistemology has both a Neoplatonic and an Aristotelian dimension.
-The best source for al-Farabi’s classification of knowledge is his Kitab ihsa al-ulum.
-This work neatly illustrates Al-Farabi’s beliefs, both esoteric and exoteric.
+The best source for Farabi’s classification of knowledge is his Kitab ihsa al-ulum.
+This work neatly illustrates Farabi’s beliefs, both esoteric and exoteric.
 Through all of them runs a primary Aristotelian stress on the importance of knowledge.
 Thus al-Farabi’s epistemology, from what has been described may be said to be encyclopedic in range and complex in articulation, using both a Neoplatonic and an Aristotelian voice.